NormalNvim/NormalNvim/README.md

 ```
 The download is `2GB.
 Expect it to take a while.

-## Treesitter parsers (recommended)
+## Treesitter parsers

-Inside neovim press `:` to enter a command, and copy paste the next to install treesitter support for all languages to unlock all the new neovim motions and verbs.
+Inside neovim press `:` to enter a command, and copy paste the next to unlock all the new neovim motions and verbs.

 ```
 :TSInstall all